 Parents have a right by law to withdraw their children from the Religious Education curriculum.
-In this event, the school will undertake responsibility for the supervision of withdrawn pupils with regard to health and safety, alternative work will be provided.
+In this event, the school will undertake responsibility for the supervision of withdrawn pupils with regard to health and safety, alternative work will be provided, with the parents being responsible for making alternative arrangements for their child's RE provision.